-Bosses come in all shapes and sizes and widely differing skill levels.
+Bosses come in all shapes and sizes, and in widely differing skill levels.
 Some bosses are TMI; others laconic as clams.
 Some are naturally devious; others straightforward.
 Some honest; others full of it.

 However, there is one simple truth that no boss will ever tell you, even though it's vital both to your relationship with your boss and to the progress of your career: "I am not your mentor."